Corn poppy

 This section has been translated automatically.

-The corn poppy, also known as the poppy flower, is a species of plant in the poppy genus (Papaver) within the poppy family (Papaveraceae).
+The poppy, also known as the poppy flower, is a plant species from the poppy genus (Papaver) within the poppy family (Papaveraceae).
 The poppy is a deciduous, annual to biennial herbaceous plant with a growth height of 20 to 90 cm, not to be confused with the opium poppy.

 General information